camptocamp/reporting-engine/report_layout_config/readme/DESCRIPTION.rst

-This module provides new report template.
-With possibility to add image to replace header and footer.
+This module provides new report template with possibility to add image to replace header and footer.